Sikafloor®-219 UTE

 Usage

-Sikafloor®-219 UTE is a universal epoxy resin system applied water-clear or pigmented, typically installed as a concrete primer, broadcast surfacing or trowel mortar binder and high-build coating.Advantages
+Sikafloor®-219 UTE is a universal epoxy resin system applied water or pigmented, typically installed as a concrete primer, broadcast surfacing or trowel mortar binder and high-build coating.Advantages

 - Excellent protection for new or old concrete and properly prepared steel surfaces